gmurdocca/signalbot/README.md

 # SignalBot: A basic Signal bot

-A crude and simple Signal bot that wraps `signal-cli` for integreation with Signal private messenger, `coinmon` for retrieving latest crypto prices and CleverBot API for chatting to an AI.
+A crude and simple Signal bot that wraps `signal-cli` for integration with Signal private messenger, `coinmon` for retrieving latest crypto prices and CleverBot API for chatting to an AI.

 ## Bot Commands: